-Since PHP 5.5 the Opcache extension is part of the core and adds support for byte-code caching of PHP scripts.
+The Opcache extension has been part of the core for ten years and adds support for byte-code caching of PHP scripts.
 For a dynamic language such as PHP, a byte-code cache can increase the performance significantly, because it guarantees a script is compiled only once.

 The default settings of the Opcache extension already boost PHP performance by a large amount, but you can tinker with the configuration settings to get even more out of it.